jreisinger/docs/data/notes/φιλοσοφία/lewis-mere.md

 Please don not think that one of these views was held long time ago and that the other has gradually taken its place.
 Wherever there have been thinking men both views turned up.
 Also note that you cannot find out which of these views is true by [science](http://www.wall.org/~aron/blog/the-pillars-of-science/) in the ordinary way.

 > I agree that science cannot disprove the existence of God.
 I absolutely agree.
 I also agree that a belief in science and religion is consistent. -- [Richard P. Feynman](https://www.amazon.com/dp/0465023940) (scientist, atheist, brilliant person)

+The position of the question, then, is like this.
+We want to know whether the universe simply happens to be what it is for no reason or whether there is a power behind it that makes it what it is.
+Since that power, if it exists, would not be one of the observed facts but a reality which makes them, no mere observation of the facts can find it.
+There is only one case in which we can know whether there is anything more, namely our own case.
+And in that case we find there is - the Law of Human Nature.

+Surely this ought to arouse our suspicion?

 ## We have cause to be uneasy